jhwinter/neojsonrpc/README.rst

 NeoJsonRPC
 ##########

+THIS PROJECT HAS BEEN ARCHIVED IN PREFERENCE OF neo-python-rpc. https://github.com/CityOfZion/neo-python-rpc

 **NeoJsonRPC** is a Python JSON-RPC client for the NEO blockchain.
 It implements the JSON-RPC methods of the API interface provided by NEO nodes (minus the methods requiring an opened wallet).
 The client also provides a high-level interface to invoke contract methods on the NEO blockchain.